 The business and affairs of New Mountain Guardian are managed under the direction of its board of directors.
 New Mountain Guardian's board of directors appoints its officers, who serve at the discretion of the board of directors.
-The board of directors has an audit committee, a nominating and corporate governance committee and a compensation committee and may establish additional committees from time to time as necessary.
+The board of directors has an audit committee, a nominating and corporate governance committee, a compensation committee and a valuation committee and may establish additional committees from time to time as necessary.

 The business and affairs of the Operating Company are managed under the direction of a separate board of directors that will be elected by the members of the Operating Company voting on a pass through basis.
-As a result, the partners in Guardian AIV and New Mountain Guardian's stockholders, including the partners in Guardian Partners, will elect the Operating Company's board of directors.
-The responsibilities of the Operating Company's board of directors include, among other things, the oversight of our investment activities, the quarterly valuation of our assets and oversight of the Operating Company's financing arrangements.
-The board of directors of the Operating Company has an audit committee and a valuation committee and may establish additional committees from time to time as necessary.
+As a result, the partners in Guardian AIV and New Mountain Guardian's stockholders will elect the Operating Company's board of directors.
+The responsibilities of the Operating Company's board of directors include, among other things, the oversight of its investment activities, the quarterly valuation of its assets and oversight of the Operating Company's financing arrangements.
+The board of directors of the Operating Company has an audit committee, a nominating and corporate governance committee and a valuation committee and may establish additional committees from time to time as necessary.
 The initial board of directors of the Operating Company will be comprised of the same individuals as New Mountain Guardian's board of directors, and under the LLC Agreement the Operating Company will be required to endeavor to nominate the same slate of director nominees for election by its members.
 However, there can be no assurances that the board composition of the Operating Company will remain the same as New Mountain Guardian's following the completion of this offering.